peteroupc/peteroupc.github.io/colorgen.md

 There are various choices for the `LIGHT` and `CMF` functions.
 Popular choices include the D65 _illuminant_ and the CIE 1931 (2-degree) standard observer, respectively.
 Both are used in the [sRGB color space](#sRGB_and_Linearized_RGB), and for both, the CIE publishes [tabulated data](http://www.cie.co.at/index.php/LEFTMENUE/index.php?i_ca_id=298) at its Web site.
 The CIE 1931 standard observer can also be approximated using the methods given in [Wyman, Sloan, and Shirley 2013](http://jcgt.org/published/0002/02/01/).
 For such choices of `LIGHT` and `CMF`&mdash;
 - the tristimulus values (e.g., from `SpectrumToTristim()`) will be an [XYZ color](#CIE_XYZ) relative to the D65 white point,
-- the idiom `XYZTosRGB(SpectrumToTristim())` computes, in nonlinearized sRGB, the perceived color of the light source or reflective object, and
+- the idiom `XYZTosRGB(SpectrumToTristim())` computes, in companded sRGB, the perceived color of the light source or reflective object, and
-- the idiom `XYZTosRGB(CMF(wavelength))` computes, in nonlinearized sRGB, the perceived color of a light source that emits light only at the wavelength `wavelength` (a _monochromatic stimulus_), where the wavelength is expressed in nm.
+- the idiom `XYZTosRGB(CMF(wavelength))` computes, in companded sRGB, the perceived color of a light source that emits light only at the wavelength `wavelength` (a _monochromatic stimulus_), where the wavelength is expressed in nm.

 <a id=Color_Temperature></a>
 ### Color Temperature